Codes for courses and units

 If you have studied at post-secondary level before, or have relevant work or life experience, you may be eligible for credit transfer or recognition (credit for prior learning).
 This means you may not have to complete a unit if you've completed something very similar at the same level before, or you may get general credit and therefore not have to complete an elective.

 If you fail a pre-requisite or co-requisite unit or fail to meet special requirements for a unit, the unit in question will become 'Invalid'.
-For more information about invalid units and rule breaches, visit the Rule breaches website.
+More at Rule breaches and invalid units.